 Both these factors - weight and age - increase the risk of developing gestational diabetes.
-Some women develop symptoms and/or are diagnosed with gestational diabetes before the 24th week but the task force statement on timing of screening states, “there is little evidence about the benefits and harms of screening before 24 weeks of gestation.”
+Some women develop symptoms and/or are diagnosed with gestational diabetes before the 24th week but the task force statement on the timing of screening states, “there is little evidence about the benefits and harms of screening before 24 weeks of gestation.”

-In an interview with National Public Radio’s (NPR’s) Shots, Moyer says, “You always always have two patients with a pregnant woman.”
+In an interview with National Public Radio’s (NPR’s) Shots, Moyer says, “You always have two patients with a pregnant woman.”
 When gestational diabetes is part of the pregnancy, both patients - mother and child - are at risk.

 Babies born to mothers with gestational diabetes are at risk at birth and into adulthood.
 They tend to be bigger than other babies and their increased size makes them more likely to suffer injuries during birth that include a dislocated shoulder or broken collarbone.
 Later in life, they are at higher risk of obesity and diabetes.

 Gestational diabetes often resolves itself after a woman gives birth but it leaves the woman at increased risk for developing type 2 diabetes later in life.
 Fifteen percent to 60 percent of women diagnosed with gestational diabetes develop type 2 diabetes five to 15 years after delivery.